gmc-code/PC-algorithms1/docs/matplotlib/matplotlib_intro.rst

 Matplotlib basics
 ====================================================

-| Matplotlib is a pyhton library for creating static, animated, and interactive visualizations in Python.
+| Matplotlib is a python library for creating static, animated, and interactive visualizations in Python.

 ----